norman-k/CoronaSpheres3DPublic/scouting/README.md

-CSV files of possible alliance teams from the 3D Leaderboard.
-May be useful or something, I dunno.
+CSV files of possible alliance teams from the 3D Leaderboard and a short/messy python file to calculate things.
+May be useful - Junhao

-*Usage:*
+**Usage:**

 `python calc.py <FILE_NAME>`

-- Junhao